josephbolus/bootstrap-debian/README.md

-# Boostraping my Debian 7 Wheezy
+# Bootstraping my Debian 7 Wheezy

 This is an opinionated script that boostraps my Debian 7 wheezy installation.